This guide provides information to all those involved in the delivery of the Care to Learn scheme in the 2018 to 2019 academic year.

-- childcare arrangements, for example, hours of childcare provided, fee rates, new or additional childcare provider(s), additional child
+- childcare arrangements – the hours of childcare provided, fee rates, new or additional childcare provider(s), additional child

-- study arrangements, for example change in the number of hours for the study programme, change of study programme aims resulting in fewer hours at the institution, new or additional education institution(s)
+- study arrangements - change in the number of hours for the study programme, change of study programme aims resulting in fewer hours at the institution, new or additional education institution(s)

 - travel costs between childcare and home – increase, decrease or the young parent wishes to claim these for the first time

 - young parent’s personal details

 The young parent must initiate all change of circumstances by reporting them through the SBSS portal.
 The SBSS will then contact the education institution and childcare provider if needed.

 The SBSS can pay a summer retainer to enable the childcare place to remain open over the summer holiday if: